kevinsogo/compgen/README.md

 1. Run `kg make all`.
 This will generate the input and output files in `tests/`, which you can look at.

-2. Adjust/debug if necessary.
+2. Adjust/debug until you're pretty happy with your test data.

-Useful commands in this phase:
+Useful commands during this phase:

 ```bash
 # generate the inputs only, no outputs validation and subtasks detection